Student teacher, Zach H, assisting in classroom.

 Awards and Recognitions

-The Special Education program at Commonwealth University has continuously received national recognition from the Council for Exceptional Children.
+Commonwealth University's special education program has continuously received national recognition from the Council for Exceptional Children.

 Field Experiences

-One of the unique aspects of the Special Education program at CU is the vast amount of field experience hours that are embedded into the course sequence.
-Special Education majors at CU participate in a wide variety of field experiences beginning in their freshman year.
+One of the unique aspects of our special education program is the vast amount of field experience hours that are embedded into the course sequence.
+Special education majors participate in a wide variety of field experiences beginning in their freshman year.
 By their senior year, pre-service candidates will have gained 100 hours of experience in the schools prior to starting student teaching placements.

 High Impact Experiences